oblador/react-native-keychain/README.md

 # react-native-keychain
-Keychain Access for React Native
+Keychain Access for React Native.
 Currently functionality is limited to just storing internet and generic passwords.

+### New 2.0.0-rc with improved android implementation

+install using `yarn add react-native-keychain@2.0.0-rc`

+The KeychainModule will now automatically use the appropriate CipherStorage implementation based on API level:

+* API level 16-22 will en/de crypt using Facebook Conceal
+* API level 23+ will en/de crypt using Android Keystore

+Encrypted data is stored in SharedPreferences.

+## Installation

+1 . `$ npm install --save react-native-keychain`

+or

+`$ yarn add react-native-keychain`

+2 . `$ react-native link` and check `MainApplication.java` to verify the package was added.

+3 .  rebuild your project

+* on Android, the `setInternetCredentials(server, username, password)` call will be resolved as call to `setGenericPassword(username, password, server)`.
+Use the `server` argument to distinguish between multiple entries.

+Check out the "releases" tab for breaking changes and RN version compatibility. v1.0.0 is for RN >= 0.40

 ## ❗ Enable `Keychain Sharing` entitlement for iOS 10